itmLABS/exceptiontrap/README.md

 You can find your API-Key by login to your [Exceptiontrap Account](https://exceptiontrap.com/login), select the application and follow the `Setup` Link.

+## Integration with Background Jobs and Workers

+### Sidekiq

+Exceptiontrap catches [Sidekiq](http://sidekiq.org) errors automatically, you don't have to do anything.
+Easy, right?

 ## Known Issues / Todo

 Optimize and insert the test suite to the gem.